Converse Logo

 Converse Logo 2003-2007

 2007 marked the arrival of a new trademark.
-Now, the black five-pointed star was placed inside a circle with a white background.
-In addition, the central element was made small, creating the impression that there is a lot of free space around it, and it floats in it.
+Now, the black five-pointed star was placed inside a white circle.
+In addition, the central element was made small, creating the impression that there is a lot of free space around it and that it floats within it.
 Underneath the graphic part is the inscription “Converse.”
-Designers still left the letter “n” lowercase and the rest of the letters – uppercase.
-Only the font changed: now the word is executed in a thin font, identical to Zoria Bold.
+Designers still left the “n” lowercase and the other letters uppercase.
+Only the font changed: the word is now set in a thin font, identical to Zoria Bold.
 The space between letters increased.

 2007 – 2011